-I love cooking with prawns because they cook super quick and they take on flavour really well.
-Some of my favourite prawn dishes to cook are Thai Prawn Salad, Creamy Garlic Prawns with Rice, and Garlic Prawn Risotto.
+I love prawn recipes because they cook super quick and they take on flavor really well.
+Some of my favorite prawn dishes to cook are Thai Prawn Salad, Creamy Garlic Prawns with Rice, and Garlic Prawn Risotto.

 How To Make

-- Cook Prawns: Heat non stick skillet on a medium high heat and add prawns, 1 teaspoon of garlic and 1 teaspoon of vegetable oil.
+- Cook Prawns: Heat a large wok on a medium high heat and add prawns, 1 teaspoon of garlic and 1 teaspoon of vegetable oil.
 Move around the pan continuously for 2 – 3 minutes until prawns are cooked, going from translucent to white.
 Remove prawns from pan and set aside.